nanog75/hackathon/_day0/2019-02-17-step-3-creating-yang-xml-from-config-snippets-for-ztp.md

 If you take a look at the existing script at `/var/www/html/scripts/ztp_ncclient.py`, there is already a Serial-Number to router name Map in each script.

 Use the map to determine unique urls per router.
+Download the files and use ncclient to apply them and check for error conditions.

+ZTP automation requires some patience to set up even if the actual script is fairly simple.
+Hang in there and it'll be worth it!
+{: .notice--success}